 About Dr. Tashika

-I truly believe in the healing power of the counseling relationship, which is an intricate balance of science and art.
-I stay current in new counseling approaches and well-read in the most recent research.
-I have received extensive training in different treatments for trauma including cognitive behavioral therapy, dialectical behavior therapy, and trauma-informed practice.
+I truly believe in the healing power of the counseling relationship, which is an delicate balance of science and art.
+I am a life long learner & stay current in new counseling approaches and well-read in the most recent research.
+I have received extensive training in different treatments for trauma-informed interventions including: dialectical behavior therapy, attachment-based therapies, and cognitive behavioral therapy.

 Outside of work, I enjoy spending time with my husband, our daughter, family, and friends.
-I also practice self-care by taking a yoga class, taking advantage of the many restaurants and cultural events that Atlanta has to offer, and traveling as much as possible.
+I also practice wellness by growing spiritually, practicing yoga & pilates, and enjoying the many restaurants and cultural events that Atlanta has to offer, and traveling as much as possible.